 Since a person is also a noncongruent affecting variable, it too is self-sufficiently knowable.
 Vaibhashika asserts that a person is the mere collection (network) of the five aggregates upon which it is imputed.
 As such, a person is self-sufficiently knowable because, when you see a person, you do not simultaneously see the entire collection of the five aggregates upon which he or she is imputed.
 More fully, Vaibhashika asserts direct cognition of phenomena, which means cognition of an object requires direct contacting awareness of it and not cognition of it through the intermediary of a mental hologram (rnam-pa, mental aspect) of the object.
 Thus, although a person is imputed on the mere collection of the aggregates, when you have cognition of a person, the consciousness just has direct contacting awareness of the person and not of the entire collection of five aggregates that are the basis on which he or she is imputed.
 For this reason, Vaibhashika asserts only one level of lack of an impossible soul of a person: a person’s absence of having existence established as a static, monolithic entity, independent from the aggregates on which it is imputed (rtag-cig rang-dbang-can-gyis grub-pa).
 Vaibhashika does not assert the subtle lack of an impossible soul of a person: a person’s absence of having existence established substantially as a self-sufficiently knowable phenomenon.

-In short, all deepest true phenomena are self-sufficiently knowable, whereas not all superficial true phenomena are imputedly knowable.
-Some superficial true phenomena, namely noncongruent affecting variables, are also self-sufficiently knowable.
+In short, according to Vaibhashika, both superficial true phenomena and deepest true phenomena are substantially existent.
+All deepest true phenomena are both substantially existent and self-sufficiently knowable, whereas not all substantially existent superficial true phenomena are imputedly knowable.
+Some substantially existent superficial true phenomena, namely noncongruent affecting variables, are also self-sufficiently knowable.

 Sautrantika Division of the Two Truths: Objective Entities and Metaphysical Entities